Why TurnaSure is the easy choice for your project

 Reduced Inspection Costs with TurnaSure's Bolting Devices:Independent 3rd party bolting inspection services can run upwards of $100 per hour.
 Time really IS money, and the time required to inspect your project can be dramatically reduced with the use of TurnaSure Direct Tension Indicator (DTIs).
 Inspection is easier, quicker, and simpler with Direct Tension Indicators.
 In addition, DTI inspection can be handled by a single inspector, whereas calibrated wrench inspection typically requires the work of a two-person crew.
 Similarly, the laborious 'match-marking' and inspection of the 'turn-of-nut' method is eliminated.

-A recent study concluded that the bolting service Inspection Costs could be reduced by 42% by using TurnaSure DTIs.
+A recent study concluded that the bolting service inspection costs could be reduced by 42% by using TurnaSure DTIs.
+The savings are even more dramatic with the ViewTite® squirt-type DTIs!
 An early study by Bethlehem Steel at a power plant in Nebraska found significant savings on bolting service inspection costs on a side-by-side comparison of two projects, only one of which used DTIs.

 Costly Rework is eliminated with TurnaSure's Bolting Devices:TurnaSure Direct Tension Indicators (DTIs) not only save on bolting service installation and bolting service inspection costs but also provide assurance that 100% of all bolts have be tightened correctly thus eliminating costly erector call-back, schedule disruptions and loss of productivity.
 The hourly rate for an Iron Worker can be easily exceed $125 per hour and the need to call back two Iron Workers for rework can cost thousands of dollars.